 Baltimore & Ohio Railroad

-The M&C became the Cincinnati, Baltimore & Washington Railway (CB&W) on February 16, 1883.
-3 12 14 The CB&W, along with the Cincinnati & Baltimore and the Baltimore Short Line railroads, merged to become the Baltimore & Ohio Southwestern Railroad (B&O SW) on December 20, 1889.
+The M&C became the Cincinnati, Washington & Baltimore Railway (CW&B) on February 16, 1883, wholly owned by the Baltimore & Ohio Railroad.
+3 12 14 24 The CW&B, along with the Cincinnati & Baltimore and the Baltimore Short Line railroads, merged to become the Baltimore & Ohio Southwestern Railroad (B&O SW) on December 20, 1889.
 14 The B&O SW acquired the C&CM in 1890 and the O&M in 1893, giving the railroad a connection to St. Louis.
-In 1900, the B&O SW was absorbed into its parent, the Baltimore & Ohio Railroad (B&O).
+In 1900, the B&O SW was absorbed into its parent, the Baltimore & Ohio Railroad (B&O), which formed the basis for their St. Louis mainline.

 Owing to heavier carloads, the Ohio River crossing between Belpre and Parkersburg required structural enhancements, beginning with the replacement of the approach spans between 1898 and 1900 and the rebuilding of the main channel spans between 1904 and 1905.
 18 The original piers were retained, but the steel structures atop the piers were rebuilt between 1914 and 1917.

-The Jackson Coalfield began to decline after 1925, which corresponded to a steady decline in railroad traffic for the B&O. The Wellston roundhouse and yard were discontinued on January 18, 1961.
-12 In 1972, one channel span on the Ohio River crossing had to replaced after a barge transporting an empty gasoline tanker exploded under the bridge.
+The Jackson Coalfield began to decline after 1925, corresponding to a steady decline in railroad traffic for the B&O. The Wellston roundhouse and yard were discontinued on January 18, 1961.
+12 In 1972, one channel span on the Ohio River crossing had to be replaced after a barge transporting an empty gasoline tanker exploded under the bridge.
 18

 The Moonville Rail Trail is being developed on the former B&O mainline between Zaleski and Athens.
 Currently, 16 miles of the Moonville trail are open for passive recreation between Zaleski and Mineral, with the goal of connecting to the Hockhocking Adena Bikeway and the Athens-Belpre Rail Trail in Athens.
 Concurrently, the Athens-Belpre Rail Trail is being developed between Athens and Belpre, with the goal of linking with the Moonville Rail Trail and the Hockhocking Adena Bikeway to the west and the North Bend Rail Trail in West Virginia to the east.
 Currently, 8.6 miles of the Athens-Belpre trail are open for passive recreation over three discontinuous segments.